Consistent treatment of rapidity divergence in soft-collinear effective theory: Conclusions

-It is important to include the evolution with respect to the rapidity scale in $\mathrm{SCET}_{\mathrm{II}}$ because it yields the correct resummation of the large logarithms when the rapidity divergence is involved.
-Therefore the understanding of the rapidity divergence is essential, and we have explained the origin of the rapidity divergence, proposed how to extract it consistently in each sector.
-Our future plan is to apply this prescription systematically to various processes, with a variety of physical observables.
+In SCET, it is important to include the evolution with respect to the rapidity scale because it yields the correct and the full resummation of the large logarithms when the rapidity divergence is involved.
+Therefore the deep understanding of the rapidity divergence is essential.
+And we hope that our analysis will be a cornerstone in developing deeper insight on the rapidity divergence.
+Our future plan is to apply this analysis systematically to various processes, with a variety of physical observables and beyond NLO calculations.